PDX Amplifier Design: Class-D amplifiers boast

 speaker wires and power cables to the amp for a simple, error-free installation.

-Quick Connect Speaker Terminals: The Alpine PDX-M12 includes
+Quick Connect Speaker Terminals: The Alpine PDX-F6 includes four quick

-connect high-power speaker terminal.
+connect high-power speaker terminals.
 Bare speaker wire, up to 8 gauge, is held in place by

-two screw-clamps on the quick connector.
-The speaker terminal quick connector then plugs into the amplifier.
+screw-clamps on the quick connectors.
+The four speaker terminal quick connectors then plugs into the amplifier.

 Quick Connect Battery Terminals: The removable battery